Explore all the best things to do on the Central Coast this summer

 21. Visit the local breweries

 If you’re into beer there are a number of craft breweries dotted around the coast, each with a laid-back casual vibe.
-Head to Six Strings, Block N Tackle, Bay Rd Brewing, Central Coast Brewery, or the new kid on the block, Hawkesbury Brewing Co opening early 2022.
+Head to Six Strings, Block N Tackle, Bay Rd Brewing, Central Coast Brewery, and Hawkesbury Brewing Co.

 22. Hit 9-holes

 There’s nothing like a casual stroll around an open-air market and there are a few regular markets across the coast to choose from.
 Hit Gosford Farmers Market for produce, Avoca Market for local artisanal products, or Long Jetty for a lakeside vibe with live music.